zef-dev/convoworks-gpt/README.md

 For more information on the OpenAI Moderation API and its capabilities, refer to the [OpenAI Moderation API documentation](https://platform.openai.com/docs/api-reference/moderations).

-### GPT Query Generator

-The GPT Query Generator element allows you to create context-rich questions from a given conversation.
-These questions can be utilized to query a knowledge database, enhancing GPT chat completion-based interactions by providing additional context and insights.

-In your system message, you can use the `${conversation}` expression, which contains a serialized conversation summary.
-If omitted, the serialized conversation will be attached as a separate system prompt.

-**Parameters:**

-* `System Message` - Sets initial context and format for the conversation.
-* `Messages` - Array of messages representing the GPT chat completion, acting as the primary context for question generation.
-* `Messages Count` - Number of recent conversation messages to be considered.
-* `Result Variable Name` - Variable storing the generated questions.
-* `API key` - Your OpenAI API key.
-* `API Options` - Parameters for the GPT chat completion API.

-**Flows:**
-* `OK Flow` - Executes after successful question generation.

 ### System Message

 The System Message element defines a system-generated message within the chat context.
 These messages are primarily used in conjunction with the **GPT Chat Completion API v2** to prepend system-level information or context to a conversation.
 This can be useful for providing agents with a consistent introduction or setting the tone for the conversation.